Thanksgiving (United States): Days after Thanksgiving

 A broader period of Thanksgivingtide leads into and follows the holiday of Thanksgiving itself.
 The day after Thanksgiving is a holiday for some companies and most schools.
 In the last two decades of the 20th century, it became known as Black Friday, the beginning of the Christmas shopping season and a day for chaotic, early-morning sales at major retailers that were closed on Thanksgiving.
 A contrasting movement known as Buy Nothing Day originated in Canada in 1992.
 The day after Thanksgiving is also Native American Heritage Day, a day to pay tribute to Native Americans for their many contributions to the United States.

-The Friday after Thanksgiving had been coined Brown Friday, as plumbing companies such as Roto-Rooter reporting a sudden increase in business due to the large amount of waste produced.
+The Friday after Thanksgiving has been coined Brown Friday, as plumbing companies such as Roto-Rooter report a sudden increase in business due to the large amount of waste produced.
 Small Business Saturday, a movement promoting shopping at smaller local establishments, takes place on the last Saturday in November, two days after Thanksgiving.
 Cyber Monday is a nickname given to the Monday following Thanksgiving; the day evolved in the early days of the Internet, when consumers returning to work took advantage of their employers' broadband Internet connections to do online shopping and retailers began offering sales to meet the demand.
-(Green Monday is a similar observance in Christmastide.)
+(Green Monday is a similar observance during Christmastide.)
 Giving Tuesday takes place on the Tuesday after Thanksgiving.